axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/configuring-macros/_index.md

 ```

 Template objects have a single option called `template-escape()`, which is disabled by default (`template-escape(no)`).
 This behavior is useful when the messages are passed to an application that cannot handle escaped characters properly.
-Enabling template escaping (`template-escape(yes)`) causes `syslog-ng` to escape the `'`, `"`, and backslash characters from the messages.
+Enabling template escaping (`template-escape(yes)`) causes AxoSyslog to escape the `'`, `"`, and backslash characters from the messages.

 If you do not want to enable the `template-escape()` option (which is rarely needed), you can define the template without the enclosing braces.